ekino/gems/a11y/README.md

 ### 5. Keyboard Accessibility

-Ensure all interactive elements are accessible via keyboard.
+Ensure all interactive elements are reachable via keyboard and receive a visible focus (`outline` CSS property).
+Interactive elements include links, buttons, and form elements.
+Also, each state triggered by mouse should also trigger on focus: a button with a hover state should display the same state on focus, a submenu that opens on hover should also open on focus.

 ```html
 <!-- ❌ Avoid: using divs for interactive elements -->